kvanhoey/ParallelHalfedgeSubdivision/README.md

 ```

 ### Compilation
 This is a CMake project.
 The root folder contains the main CMakeLists.txt file.
+Tested on Window 10 and Linux Ubuntu.

 To compile manually:
 ```sh
 mkdir build/  # create compilation folder